Contractor vs Employee in 2026: The US Guide for Founders and Finance Teams

 A time-bound employment contract where the employee receives all statutory benefits from day one, with the relationship ending automatically on the specified date.

 Fixed Term Employment (FTE) is a contractual arrangement where an employee is hired for a specific, pre-determined duration.
 Unlike permanent employment, the contract expires automatically on the end date without requiring termination or retrenchment procedures.
 Under India’s new labour codes, fixed-term employees are entitled to the same wages, benefits, and working conditions as permanent employees performing equivalent work.
+See the Contractor versus employee in India guide for the related classification analysis.

 The Industrial Relations Code, 2020 formally recognizes fixed-term employment across all sectors (previously limited to certain industries).
 Key provisions: